Kolten Wong Player Props: Mariners vs. Guardians

 - Wong hit .251 with 24 doubles, four triples, 15 home runs and 48 walks.

-- He took the pitcher deep in 9.0% of his games last season (134 in all), going deep in 3% of his plate appearances.

-- In 34 of 134 games last season (25.4%), Wong drove in a run, and eight of those games (6.0%) included more than one RBI.
-He had three or more RBIs in three contests.
+- Wong picked up an RBI in 34 of 134 games last season (25.4%), including eight occasions when he drove in multiple runs (6.0%).
+He had three or more RBIs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.